Elektrospy/Sledge2Resonite/README.md

   * If disabled, only the first frame will be imported
 * SSBumpAutoConvert
   * Checks the image flags for "SSBump" and applies a conversion (see "Borrowed Code")
+* LUT import as linear
+    * import luts using the linear color profile

 ## Notes
 * Materials